-In SPIN [9] two security concepts are used: SNEP (Secure network encryption protocol) and micro TESLA (Time, efficient, streaming, loss-tolerant authentication protocol).
-The advantages of SNEP [9] are low communication overhead and semantic security.
+In SPIN [6] two security concepts are used: SNEP (Secure network encryption protocol) and micro TESLA (Time, efficient, streaming, loss-tolerant authentication protocol).
+The advantages of SNEP are low communication overhead and semantic security.
 A DES-CBC chaining algorithm is used to maintain data confidentiality in SPIN, and a MAC is used to keep messages unaltered.
 A special counter is used to maintain the sequence of messages.
 The counter value will never be the same, so the encrypted message is different for the same data.
 The disadvantages of SPIN are that (1) it is based on one-to-one communication but nodes in sensor networks work in groups and (2) it does not consider the security in hierarchical structure and clustering which are important for sensor network applications such as in military.

 Eschenauer et al [4] presented a key management scheme which has selective distribution and revocation of keys in sensor nodes.
 Their scheme is based on the probabilistic distribution of the key, which guarantees that two neighboring nodes will have at least one common key in their key ring.
 This key is used by the neighboring nodes to encrypt/decrypt messages.
-The disadvantage of this approach [11] is that, pre-deployed keys are comparatively easy to forge than a dynamic key.
-Also, each node needs more memory to store many keys, and therefore, using it impractical for sensor nodes.
+The disadvantage of this approach is that, pre-deployed keys are comparatively easy to forge than a dynamic key.
+Also, each node needs more memory to store many keys, and therefore, it is impractical

-3. Hierarchical Sensor Network Model
+3. Hierarchical sensor network model

-In this section, the hierarchical architecture of a sensor network with multiple levels consisting of sensor nodes, cluster heads, and relay nodes is described.
-There are two types of sensor groups: one is a group of sensor nodes lead by a cluster head, and the other is a group of cluster heads with one cluster head acting as the head of that group.
-Figure 1 shows the architecture, and Figure 2 shows the group of cluster heads.
-This self-reconfigurable [8] sensor network can reconfigure the network according to the requirement for sensing coverage.
+In this section, the architecture of a hierarchical sensor network with multiple levels consisting of sensor nodes, cluster heads, and relay nodes is described.
+There are two types of sensor groups; one is a group of sensor nodes lead by a cluster head, and the other is a group of cluster heads with one cluster head as head of that group.
+Figure 1 shows the architecture.
 In this model, each sensor group collects data from a particular geographical area and sends the data to the nearest sensor nodes.
 If the neighboring nodes are relay nodes, they forward those data using the appropriate routing path.
 Finally, the cluster head aggregates the data and forwards that to its upper level cluster head.